bramwillemse/bw-home/site/content/_now.md

 ---

 ## Keeping busy
 - **I am looking for a new freelance project**.
-I am open up to any work where I can help people create digital solutions, mainly websites, webshops and web apps.
-I am an experienced front-end developer & team lead, but I'm also more than capable of designing full websites on my own.
+Because of the crisis I'm getting a bit less picky.
+So if I need to build a website on my own, or lead a team doing it, it's all good.
 - **I am building my home**.
 Since January 23rd I am the proud  owner of the apartment I had been renting the previous 3.5 years.
 I've moved to an apartment around the block, and right now I am doing all the demolition work myself, preparing it for a contractor to make it livable and beautiful.
 - **I am cutting costs**.
 Since the Corona crisis is hitting me and I have no foreseeable income, I am looking into cutting costs where I can and the options that governmental support for freelancers can offer.
 - **I volunteer at Vluchtelingenwerk** [Dutch for "Refugee Work"].
 Since November 2019 I have helping them out as a 'Wijkvrijwilliger' [or 'neighbourhood volunteer'].
 It means every week or other week, I would hang out with a refugee buddy and help him find his way in Dutch daily life.
 Right now I am not visiting him in person, but trying to call weekly to see how he's doing.